massanoori/THRotator/doc/en/pages/development.rst

 Build THRotator
 ====================

-In this section, a procedure to build THRotator from source code is given.
+This section gives you an instruction to build THRotator from source code.

 The prerequisites are the following: